 The diameter is – as mentioned – 40mm.
 If you’re used to modern watches, it’s not going to feel too small or too big.
 While I usually wear vintage watches sized from 28 to 38mm, I had no problem adjusting to the DH 1970.
 Afterward, wearing my vintage watches didn’t feel strange either.

 The lug to lug distance is circa 46mm, which isn’t little, but it’s nowhere near massive.
 The case features small “cutaways” by the edge of the case band between the lugs.
 This way, the lugs could be kept short without using a curved-end strap — another thoughtful touch.

 The thickness is about 15mm.
-The case back is relatively flat so the weight is evenly distributed in relation to the center of gravity.
+The case back is relatively flat, so the weight is evenly distributed with the center of gravity.
 Translating the physics textbook babble to English, this means that the watch won’t feel top-heavy, and doesn’t tend to move around.
 So while it’s not a thin watch, it’s unlikely to be uncomfortable.

 All in all…